Lukhanyo Vokozela

-10 Caps - 1st Team (5 Tries : 25 Points).

 Early life and background

 Lukhanyo Vokozela, commonly known as "Boepa," hails from Khayelitsha, a so-called "non-traditional rugby area" in South Africa.
 Despite the enduring inequalities and numerous challenges prevalent in the country, Vokozela's talent and determination set him apart.
 He was part of the initial intake of the Connect Academy, an organization dedicated to nurturing and developing talent in underrepresented communities of Cape Town.
 Vokozela displayed remarkable potential from an early age, joining the academy at under 13.
 His physicality and speed, along with his strong personality, caught the attention of the academy's founder, Murray Ingram.

 Rugby career

 Vokozela's rugby journey is marked by significant milestones that reflect his growing prowess in the sport.
 He made his debut for Western Province against the Cheetahs in the 2022 Currie Cup Premier Division, a testament to his hard work and dedication.
 Prior to this, he had attended Rondebosch Boys High School in Cape Town and played for Western Province at age-group levels.
 Vokozela also participated in the SARU Under 18 Elite Player Development Camp and was selected for the SA Schools A side, playing against international teams like Wales and Argentina in 2019.
 He was a key player in the Western Province side that won the Craven Week, beating the Bulls in Bloemfontein.